NikolaKanevce/BookApplication/README.md

 # BookApplication
 Spring Boot project for books.

-The whole application starts when class DemoApplication is runned.
+The whole application starts when class DemoApplication is runned.<br/>
+For running the tests for BookService, should be runned class BookServiceTest in the package service located in package test.<br/>
-For running the tests, should be runned class BookServiceTest in the package service located in package test.
+For running the tests for AuthorService, should be runned class AuthorServiceTest in the package service located in package test.

 Routes:<br />
 **/api/books** - Get all books.<br />